Martimex/Calendar/README.md

 Visual update.
 Added new themes to the calendar - these are:
 'Light', 'Dark', 'Hacker' and 'Virtual'.
 User can choose one of them that suits him the most.

+[16.01.2021]
+Adjusted the app performance for both rotated and not-rotated screens.
+Now calendar if fully responsive for all devices - at least I hope so :)